- [ACB Logo]

 ‘Processing’ means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-GDPR provides strict rules in the relation to processing such personal data about data subjects.
-If ACB individuals are in any doubt about what they may or may not do, they should seek advice from an Executive Management Team (EMT) member or their nominated representative.
+The GDPR provides strict rules in the relation to processing such personal data about data subjects.
+If ACB individuals are in any doubt about what they may or may not do, they should seek advice from an EMT member or their nominated representative.
 If ACB employees are in doubt and cannot get in touch with their Line Manager or the EMT, the information concerned should not be disclosed.

 ACB also holds and processes personal data with relation to its employees.
 Each of ACB’s employees has been provided with a Personal Information Declaration & Consent form, providing transparency as to what employee information will be processed and why the information is to be processed, while providing the employee with a means of consenting and/or restricting their personal information that is processed.
 If the employee’s personal data changes employees should inform ACB as soon as practicably possible so that records can be updated.

 Staff processing personal data on behalf of ACB have a responsibility to treat such data in line with the GDPR and as directed by the Company.
 All processing is carried out in line with site security protocols and/or current legislative and other compliance obligation requirements.